 PLUS At Least One Additional Course in Research Methods

-- Cognate Area Coursework (at least 9 credits/3 courses that reflect a broad and diverse perspective on education that extends beyond special education and form a cohesive study strand)
+- Cognate Area Coursework ((at least 9 credits/3 courses that reflect a broad and diverse perspective on and form a cohesive study strand)

 - Dissertation Completion (at least 24 credits, but no more than 30)